Mapping classes associated to mixed-sign Coxeter graphs: Mixed-sign Coxeter systems and associated mapping classes.

 On any compact subset of the interior of a fibered face $F$ the $\chi$-normalized dilatation extends to a continuous convex function on $F$ (see \cite{Fried82} \cite{McMullen:Poly}) and hence is bounded.
 Given a pseudo-Anosov $(S,\phi)$, let $(S^0,\phi^0)$ be the mapping class obtained by letting $S^0 = S \setminus \mbox{Sing}(\phi)$, and $\phi^0 = \phi |_{S^0}$.
 Then $(S^0,\phi^0)$ is pseudo-Anosov, and $\lambda(\phi^0) = \lambda(\phi)$ (see, Lemma~\ref{closure-lem}).

-By a theorem of Farb, Leininger and Margalit \cite{FLM09}, the collection of mapping classes $(S,\phi)$ with bounded {\it $\chi$-normalized dilatation} correspond (after puncturing $S$ at singularities) to rational points on compact subsets of a finite collection fibered faces.
+Farb, Leininger and Margalit Universal Finiteness Theorem \cite{FLM09} implies that the collection of mapping classes $(S,\phi)$ with bounded {\it $\chi$-normalized dilatation} correspond (after puncturing $S$ at singularities) to rational points on compact subsets of a finite collection fibered faces.

 As an example, numerically $\dil_3^+$ equals the house of the hyperbolic extension of $E_6$ (see \cite{McMullen:Coxeter}, Table 5, and Figure~\ref{genus3alt-fig}).
 Let $(S_{hE_6},\phi_{hE_6})$ be the mapping class obtained from $hE_6$ using the bipartite ordering.
 Then $S_{hE_6}$ has genus 4 and 2 boundary components.
 The genus 3 example obtained from the graph $\Gamma_3$ in Table~\ref{graph-table} has 4 boundary components.
 Thus, the surfaces $S_{hE_6}$ and $S_{\Gamma_3}$ have the same topological Euler characteristic. }\end{remark}